bhavani-mahalakshmi/pixabay-backend-client/README.md

 ## API
 1. List images: `/image/list`

-This api will list the images with optional conditions.
+This endpoint will list the images with optional conditions.

    a. `/image/list` will list the first 10 images(page 1) on pixabay without any condition